Elbow Surgery and Holism

 - Adhere to any restrictions placed upon you

 You see, holism isn’t the only way to heal.
 Just as Western or conventional medicine isn’t the only way to get better.
 It’s complementing one with the other.
-It’s doing what you need to do from your care team’s perspective… as well as doing healthy things that allows you to feel whole.
+It’s doing what you need to do from your care team’s perspective… as well as doing healthy things that allow you to feel whole.

 Three Holistic Practices After Elbow Surgery